What can you as an instructor do?

 2) Give students five to ten minutes at the end of class to summarize the day's lesson OR

 3) Have students use five to ten minutes at the beginning of class to respond to a question introducing the day's discussion topic or to the previous session's activities.

 4) Assign individual students (one or more for each session) to write up the "minutes" of the previous class session, and then review them with the rest of the class at the start of the next session.

 5) Ask students to keep "facing-page" notes: notes on the left, questions and comments on the right.

 Remember, you do not have to grade everything your students write.
-In fact, spot-checking some of the above writing assignments is an excellent way to keep tabs on how well students are understanding course material.
-(It will also help you to anticipate the needs of your students.)
+In fact, spot-checking some of the above writing assignments is an excellent way to keep tabs on how well students are understanding the course material.
 And many of these informal writing assignments will greatly benefit your students when the time comes to complete formal writing assignments.